Border Terrier

 Unique facts and fascinating details

-- The Border Terrier is one of the few breeds that retains the 'otter head' shape, which is a hallmark of its breed standard.
+- The Border Terrier is one of the few terrier breeds that is not prone to excessive barking.

-- The breed's coat is naturally weather-resistant, allowing them to work in wet and cold conditions.
+- The breed's coat is weather-resistant, allowing them to work in cold, damp environments without discomfort.

 Frequently Asked Questions